Waishnav/old-dotfiles/README.md

 Note: 1. `Super` refers to the `Win` key.

 Note: 2.
 I used to the keybindings to close tab in browser `ctrl + w` thats why I use `Super + w` to close any window

+## Important Notes
+- BSPM only handles window layouts so it need extra pair of hand to manage keybindings (sxhkd)
+- I use kitty terminal emulator with JetBrains Mono Nerd Font
+- You need to install Material Icon font so that every icons in polybar to be work fine
+- Change some values in polybar like in wlan , battery module for your wifi adapter etc , run polybar example to find out any erorrs if polybar isnt working.
+Also polybar takes colors from xresources file so first load xresources then run polybar.